Cwilliams333/test-case-dashboard/README.md

 ### Multi-Device Comparison

-1. Toggle "Enter Comparison Mode"
+1. Click "Exit Comparison Mode" to toggle into comparison mode
-2. Select multiple devices from the same manufacturer
+2. Select multiple devices from the dropdown (up to 22 models displayed)
 3. View a side-by-side comparison of test case statuses
-4. Export the comparison as a CSV report
+4. Monitor disabled test counts for each device
+5. Use the "Disabled Only" filter to focus on problematic tests
+6. Export comparisons using the Export Report button

+### Exporting Data

+1. In comparison mode, click "Export Report"
+2. Choose your preferred format:
+   - **Excel (.xlsx)**: Includes red cell highlighting for disabled test cases
+   - **CSV (.csv)**: Simple comma-separated format for universal compatibility
+3. File downloads automatically with timestamp in filename
+4. Excel exports include conditional formatting for easy visual scanning

 ### Configuration Editing